 Who are XR rebels

 If Aghaji is one of the movement’s young faces, Rob Cooper represents those with more notches on their belt.
-Cornwall’s former Police Chief superintendent is now an XR spokesperson.
-“I joined for the same reasons I joined the police, to protect the community,” he tells us.
-“When I’m walking around London and I see the police I don’t feel it’s an ‘us’ and ‘them’ situation.
+Cornwall’s former Police Chief Superintendent is now an XR spokesperson.
+“I joined for the same reasons I joined the police: to protect the community,” he tells us.
+“When I’m walking around London and see the police I don’t feel it’s an ‘us’ and ‘them’ situation.
 One of the concerns I have is actually for my former colleagues.
-When you look at extreme weather events, it’s often the case that police officers, fire officers, ambulance staff are going into situations that are life threatening.
+When you look at extreme weather events, it’s often the case that police officers, fire officers, and ambulance staff are going into situations that are life threatening.
 That’s 2019, so just imagine what it could be like in 2050“.

 Extinction Rebellion, a space for action

 The organisation has grown exponentially since the first London occupation in November 2018 and the one that took place last April, which propelled it to worldwide notoriety.
-It’s governed by a complex organisational structure.
+It is governed by a complex organisational structure.
 “We work in a loosely holacratic system,” Holt explains, which “removes a top-down hierarchical structure“.
 There are large sections such as local or affinity groups (for example, XR youth, families, disabled rebels, scientists, etc.) that in turn oversee smaller groups who have a mandate to operate in relatively autonomy within a specific area, such as communications or well-being services.
 “It’s kind of like a spider’s web and it’s great because nobody’s in charge, so if you take one person out, say because they get arrested, it makes no difference”.

-Why the International Rebellion?
+Why an International Rebellion?

 “If something doesn’t happen soon, we’ll come back and there will be more protests,” says Cooper, and in fact more are planned during the 12 days running up to the UK general election on the 12th of December.
 “Members of the public are understanding the situation more and they realise that we need to do something”.
-But the wave of solidarity and enthusiasm (such as the almost one million pounds donated to one of the crowdfunding platforms used to finance the London October rebellion) masks a big doubt.
+But the wave of solidarity and enthusiasm (such as the almost one million pounds donated to one of the crowdfunding platforms used to finance the London October Rebellion) masks a big concern.
 That all this won’t be enough to change course, slow global warming down significantly and halt the sixth mass extinction.
 “Would I want my children to be part of XR?,” Holt asks herself.
 “No, I would hate for them to have to do that.
 I hope there’s no such thing as Extinction Rebellion when my younger children are old enough to take action.
-I hope that this is a distant memory and that they say ‘do you remember, mum, when you had to take to the streets before everything changed?'”.
+I hope that this is a distant memory and that they say ‘do you remember, mum, when you had to take to the streets, before everything changed?'”.